You want smart political talk without the meltdowns?

 Stop it.

-You're all laughing with each other.
+We're all laughing with each other.

-I hope Sunshine over here gets ready because it's gonna be much worse for her because he's got to go through me to get to her.
+I hope Sunshine over here gets ready because it's going to be much worse for her because he's got to go through me to get to her because I'll kill him if he doesn't treat her well.

-Um Donald Trump today, good for him, tweeted out why isn't the House Intelligence Committee looking into Bill and Hillary's deal that allowed big uranium, he's not talking about big uranium, to go to Russia.
+Donald Trump today, good for him, tweeted out, why isn't the House Intelligence Committee looking into Bill and Hillary's deal that allowed big uranium?

 Bill Clinton getting half million dollar paychecks from Russia, twice his normal speaking fee.

-What about the Trump Russia hoax?
+What about the Trump-Russia hoax?

 You know what?